Guidelines for Contributing to our community by Publishing in ManageMagazine:

 ManageMagazine welcomes your expertise presented in an interesting manner and in a way so that readers outside your own profession can understand its value.
 We encourage contributions in a variety of formats, including articles, infographics, slide shares, podcasts or video.

-Although we encourage submissions that provide specific recommendations for practitioners, we are very much aware that some studies or experiences offer knowledge of a more general character; knowledge that we are excited to present to our readers.
+Although we encourage submissions that provide specific recommendations for practitioners, we are very much aware that some studies or experiences offer knowledge of a more general character; knowledge, which we are excited to present to our readers.

 We recommend that you clearly identify a key takeaway for your audience; for example: “How can leaders increase employee engagement through motivational speeches”.